carbonfive/smarty/README.md

-# Parky
+# Smarty

-### Carbon Five LA parking bot
+### Carbon Five

-A Slack bot that helps figure out who's parking spots are available each day.
+A Slack bot that helps you ask questions and find previous answers.

 ## Installation

-% gem install southy
+% gem install smarty

 ## Usage

-To see how to use Parky, just run it with no arguments:
+To see how to use Smarty, just run it with no arguments:

-% parky
+% smarty